DhruviPatadia/Financial-QA-RAG/README.md

-# Financial Question Answering using FLAN-T5 + RAG
+# Financial Question Answering using FLAN-T5-Large + Standard RAG

-This project implements a financial question answering system using:
+This project implements a financial Question Answering system using:

-- Fine-tuned FLAN-T5 Large
+- Fine-tuned FLAN-T5-Large
 - Sentence Transformers
+- all-MiniLM-L6-v2 embeddings
-- FAISS Vector Search
+- FAISS vector search
 - Retrieval-Augmented Generation (RAG)
 - Streamlit

-The application retrieves relevant financial documents and generates answers based only on the retrieved evidence.
+The application retrieves relevant financial information from the 19,371-document financial QA training corpus and uses the retrieved information together with the user's question to generate an answer.

+The deployed system represents the Standard RAG configuration developed and evaluated as part of the MSc research project.

+The retrieval corpus contains Context and Question fields and excludes reference answers.

+The Enhanced RAG configuration is not deployed.